 - Attend all mandatory training programs and scheduled meetings

 - Energetic, outgoing and dedicated to having a positive impact on the UVic student experience

 - Strong desire to assist and inform other students about the role that career plays in university education

 - Strong interpersonal and communication skills

-- Respect for diversity, professional and committed
+- Respect for diversity

-- Experience with public speaking
+- Experience and comfort with public speaking

 - Interest or experience in experiential learning, co-op, work experience and/or practicum opportunities